feuerdev/feuer/GAMEPLAY_LOOP.md

 ### Phase 3: Combat System

-- [ ] Add battle UI to display a live battle
+- [x] Add battle UI to display a live battle
-  - [ ] Draw an indicator on the tile where the battle is happening
+  - [x] Draw an indicator on the tile where the battle is happening
-  - [ ] Implement a new floating hud element for the battle
+  - [x] Implement a new floating hud element for the battle
-  - [ ] It should update live with the battle
+  - [x] It should update live with the battle
-  - [ ] It should be able to be closed
+  - [x] It should be able to be closed
-  - [ ] It should show the battle result after it is over
+  - [x] It should show the battle result after it is over
-- [ ] Enhance existing battle system with turn-based mechanics
+- [C] Enhance existing battle system with turn-based mechanics
-  - [ ] The logic should take into account the groups stats
+  - [x] The logic should take into account the groups stats
-  - [ ] Add the following stats to the group that will affect the battle and are generated when the group is created:
+  - [x] Add the following stats to the group that will affect the battle and are generated when the group is created:
-    - [ ] Strength
+    - [x] Strength
-    - [ ] Fortitude
+    - [x] Fortitude
-    - [ ] Initiative
+    - [x] Initiative
-    - [ ] Agility
+    - [x] Agility
-    - [ ] Pain Threshold
+    - [x] Pain Threshold
-    - [ ] Intelligence
+    - [x] Intelligence
-  - [ ] Add an injuries system
+  - [C] Add an injuries system
-    - [ ] Add a new hud element for the injuries
+    - [x] Add a new hud element for the injuries
-    - [ ] Injuries should persist between battles
+    - [x] Injuries should persist between battles
-    - [ ] Some injuries should be able to be healed over time
+    - [C] Some injuries should be able to be healed over time
-    - [ ] Some injuries should be unable to be healed
+    - [C] Some injuries should be unable to be healed
-  - [ ] The stats and the battle situation and injuries should affect the groups morale
+  - [x] The stats and the battle situation and injuries should affect the groups morale
-  - [ ] Allow for groups to flee from a battle when their morale is low
+  - [x] Allow for groups to flee from a battle when their morale is low
-- [ ] Enable that every group joining a tile with an ongoing battle will join the battle
+- [C] Enable that every group joining a tile with an ongoing battle will join the battle
   - [ ] implement a system for battles to match multiple groups in individual duels
-    - [ ] a battle will continue until all groups are defeated or the battle is over
+  - [C] a battle will continue until all groups are defeated or the battle is over
 - [ ] Implement group behavior programming interface
   - [ ] Add a new hud element for the group behavior programming
   - [ ] Start with simple aggressive and defensive behavior